 Kids (a boy and a girl) are playing with their tablet,The father is reading the book and the mother is feeding the flowers (.... then happily shake hands for us)

+Narration: Orwa Tab – your Children’s friend to make them learn, have fun and grow safe and healthy.

-Narration: With Safe Tablet Kids, let children learn, entertain, and grow safely.
+With Safe Tablet Kids, let children learn, entertain, and grow safely.

 Safe Tablet, Safe kids